History of the 1988 Ford Mustang 5.0 GT

 In 1987, McLaren started taking Mustang coupes and converting them into two-seat, high-performance convertibles.
 The convertible top conversion was performed by American Sunroof Company (ASC), and performance parts from McLaren were installed.
 The cabin is outfitted with attractive and supportive sport seats.
 The clean rear deck lid, rear lip spoiler, and more flush convertible packaging resulted in a more attractive look from the rear of the ASC’s when compared to GT convertibles.

 In 1988, the number of ASC McLaren Mustangs grew to 1,015 units, marking the highest production year for the special edition.
-There were also ASC McLaren versions of the Mercury Capri, and any of them are pretty highly collectible.PLUS up to $2,000 reconditioning fees on qualifying vehicles.
+There were also ASC McLaren versions of the Mercury Capri, and any of them are pretty highly collectible.Price plus $2,000 reconditioning fees on all qualifying vehicles.
 Sales tax, in your County, title, and tags not included in vehicle prices shown and must be paid by the purchaser.
 While great effort is made to ensure the accuracy of the information on this site, errors do occur.
+Please confirm availability of vehicle.
 So please verify information with a custom service representative.
 This is easily done calling us or visiting us at the dealership.

 Please visit safercar.org to verify if this car has any open recalls.